Learning Decision-Focused Uncertainty Sets in Robust Optimization: Learning the uncertainty set parameterization

-We can then evaluate the conservative Jacobians of the augmented Lagrangian function. \begin{proposition} [Conservative Jacobians of the augmented Lagrangian~\eqref{eq:lagrangian}] Suppose Assumptions~\ref{ass:define} and~\ref{ass:lip} hold, and for each given input pair $(\theta, y)$, the solution $x(\theta,y)$ of the optimization problem~\eqref{eq:robust_prob} is path differentiable with conservative Jacobian $ J_{x}(\theta)$.
-Then, the Lagrangian function $L(\alpha,s,\theta,\lambda,\mu)$, from equation~\eqref{eq:lagrangian}, and its batched version $\hat{L}(\alpha,s,\theta,\lambda,\mu)$, are path differentiable with conservative Jacobians $J_L(\alpha,s,\theta)$ and $J_{\hat{L}}(\alpha,s,\theta)$. \end{proposition}
+By application of the chain rule, we can then establish the existence of the conservative Jacobians of the augmented Lagrangian function $L$.
+The specific forms of the conservative Jacobians established in Proposition~\ref{prop:jacobians} are given in Appendix~\ref{appx:jacobians}. \begin{proposition} [Conservative Jacobians of the augmented Lagrangian~\eqref{eq:lagrangian}] Suppose Assumptions \ref{ass:define} to~\ref{ass:unique} hold, and for each given input pair $(\theta, x)$, the solution $z(\theta,x)$ of the optimization problem~\eqref{eq:robust_prob} is path differentiable with conservative Jacobian $ J_{z}(\theta)$.
+Then, the Lagrangian function $L(\alpha,\theta,\lambda,\mu)$, from equation~\eqref{eq:lagrangian}, and its batched version $\hat{L}(\alpha,\theta,\lambda,\mu)$, are path differentiable with conservative Jacobians $J_L(\alpha,\theta)$ and $J_{\hat{L}}(\alpha,\theta)$. \end{proposition}